gyuree-kim/gyuree-kim/README.md

 - 🗣️ Hanguler official website: 1 on 1 Korean class on a phone
   - role: PM
   - The result is [here](http://www.hangulers.com)
-- 🖥️ Auto schedule updater app(Android)
-  - Used Korean NLP to detect words(entities) related to location
-  - Not finished yet

 <!--
 **gyuree-kim/gyuree-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.